Do you have any bad speaking habits when you are presenting?

 Here are 3 of the big ones that we help professionals with every day.

-The phenomenon ‘Death by PowerPoint’ has been around for at least a decade and its one most of us are not only familiar with, but have been victims of.
-Only yesterday I was leading a presentation training workshop for a team of executives in London when I saw it again in the very next room.
+The phenomenon ‘Death by PowerPoint’ has been around for a long time.
+It’s one that most of us are not only familiar with but have been victims of.
+I was leading a presentation training workshop for a team in London recently when I saw it in the very next room.

-During our short coffee break as I left the training room I noticed that in the meeting room right next door to the one we were working in another presentation was in full swing.
-As it was a glass wall I could of course see everything that was going on in the room and here is what I saw.
+During our break, as I left the training room, I noticed that in the meeting room next door another presentation was in full swing.
+As the room had a glass wall I could see everything that was going on in it.
+This is what I saw: